Rustam-Z/data-structures-and-algorithms/README.md

     - The topmost element is called the root node.
     - Each node has 0, 1, or at the most 2 children.
     - A node that has zero children is called a leaf node or a terminal node.
-    - Every node contains a data element, a left pointer which points to the left child, and a right pointer which points to the right child
+    - Every node contains a data element, a left pointer that points to the left child, and a right pointer that points to the right child
 - **Complete binary tree** - every level except possibly the last is completely filled.
 All nodes must appear as far left as possible.
     - <img src="images/16.png" width=400>